russmckendrick/blog/content/tunes/2023-11-13-listened-to-this-week/index.md

 title: "What did I listen to in week 45?"
 date: "2023-11-13"
 draft: false
 summary: "Experience the rebellious spirit of The Who through their timeless tunes.
-Their lyrical adventures and captivating melodies will resonate with your inner rock fan!""
+Their lyrical adventures and captivating melodies will resonate with your inner rock fan!"
 cover:
     image: "/img/weekly-tunes-004.png"
     relative: false